DoktorSAS/gun-locker-fix/README.md

 ## Contributors
 - [**fed**](https://github.com/fedddddd) for helping with the plugin
--

 Through these files it will be possible to get the Gun Locker Fully Working.
 Implementing the following scripts is very easy.
-In order to make the iw4m admin plugin work you also need to modify the mod in your server.
+In order to make the IW4M admin plugin work you also need to modify the mod in your server.
 You will have to add some lines of code
 ### Prerequisites:
-- [*IW4M Admin*](https://github.com/RaidMax/IW4M-Admin/releases): To have the bank running on a server you must have IW4M
+- [*IW4M Admin*](https://github.com/RaidMax/IW4M-Admin/releases): To have the gun locker running on a server you must have IW4M

 ### How does this work?
 Everything has been done to make it as simple as possible, in fact it's just a few lines of code to add to a mod and a plugin to insert in the plugin folder of iw4m admin.